-- Your NetPassword is used in conjunction with your NetID.
-If you have never used your NetPassword you must go to the NetPassword Maintenance page to set your NetPassword.
+Your NetPassword is used in conjunction with your NetID when logging into MSU systems.
+You can go to the NetPassword Maintenance page to:

 *NOTE* If you change your NetPassword you will need to manually update any places you have cached your previous NetPassword, such as the wireless network configuration on your laptop or the email/synchronization settings on your mobile device.

 Two-factor authentication adds another layer of security when logging in to MSU systems.
 The first factor required to login is something you know, i.e. your NetID/NetPassword.
 The second factor is something you have, typically your smartphone or tablet.
 Therefore, even if a hacker is able to get your NetID/NetPassword, he should not be able to login to your account because he does not have your second factor.

 If you have forgotten one of the following passwords, contact the Service Desk.

 - VoiceMail Passcode

 - LDS Number

 LDS Number: If you need to change your Long Distance Service (LDS) number you must submit an LDS termination request and then submit an LDS Application for new service - either Personal or Departmental.